Lady Margaret Anne de Burgh1

 4. [S6] Cokayne, and others, The Complete Peerage, volume XIII, page 73.

-Edith Althea Meade-Hamilton was the daughter of Lt.-Gen. Henry Meade-Hamilton and Henrietta Mary Borrowes.1 She married, firstly, Maj.-Gen. Sir George Pomeroy-Colley, son of Commander Hon.
-George Francis Pomeroy Colley and Frances Trench, on 14 March 1878.1 She married, secondly, Wentworth Blackett Beaumont, 1st Baron Allendale, son of Thomas Wentworth Beaumont and Henrietta Jane Emma Hawks Atkinson, on 17 February 1891 at St. Paul's, Knightsbridge, London, England.1 She died on 19 May 1927 at 32 Queen Anne's Gate, Westminster, London, England.1
+Edith Althea Hamilton was born in 1849 at Clifton, Bristol, England.3 She was the daughter of Lt.-Gen. Henry Meade Hamilton and Henrietta Mary Borrowes.1 She married, firstly, Maj.-Gen. Sir George Pomeroy-Colley, son of Commander Hon.
+George Francis Pomeroy Colley and Frances Trench, on 14 March 1878.1 She married, secondly, Wentworth Blackett Beaumont, 1st Baron Allendale, son of Thomas Wentworth Beaumont and Henrietta Jane Emma Hawks Atkinson, on 17 February 1891 at St. Paul's, Knightsbridge, London, EnglandG.1 She died on 19 May 1927 at 32 Queen Anne's Gate, Westminster, London, EnglandG.1

 From 14 March 1878, her married name became Pomeroy Colley.
 From 8 May 1880, her married name became Pomeroy-Colley.
 From 17 February 1891, her married name became Beaumont.
-As a result of her marriage, Edith Althea Meade-Hamilton was styled as Baroness Allendale on 20 July 1906.
+After her marriage, Edith Althea Hamilton was styled as Baroness Allendale on 20 July 1906.

 Citations